vehicle-lang/vehicle/vehicle-docs/verification.rst

 However, Vehicle is capable of:

   1. generating these queries automatically from a specification.
-  2. calling a verifier on the generated queries to obtain whether each query is satisfiable. and using this information to reconstruct the truth status for the original property.
+  2. calling a verifier on the generated queries to obtain whether each query is satisfiable and using this information to reconstruct the truth status for the original property.

 Generating verifier queries
 ---------------------------